 Most now have breathing test results in the normal range in early adulthood, but as a group some do have trouble getting air in and out of the lungs.
 Breathing ability peaks in early adulthood and deteriorates over the rest of life – in smokers it deteriorates even faster.
 In those who were born very prematurely and who smoke, it is deteriorating at an even faster rate.
 The good news is that most of the deterioration seems to be reversible at this stage, so if smokers are able to give up there should be some recovery of their breathing ability.
 However, if they continue to smoke the changes will become irreversible over time.

 We have really enjoyed getting to know you all over the years and would like to thank you and your families for your previous involvement in this study.
 We hope to be able to see you again in a few years time to repeat some of these tests.
 So keep in touch!
 We love to hear any news from you, feel free to call in if ever you are around Carlton, maybe we can take you an a tour of the Nursery, it certainly is fantastic for the parents of sick babies to see such grown up ex-prems.

 If you have any questions or we can help you in any way please don’t hesitate to let us know.

 VICS STUDY GROUP 2005

 Working memory is an important skill necessary for learning information and developing basic academic skills.
 It is the ability to temporarily store new information for everyday activities necessary for problem solving and planning.

-So as part of this study we are offering the group that were born prematurely, a 5-7 week computer-based intervention program to improve working memory.
-This interactive computer training program will involve daily sessions, at home, taking about 35 minutes each session.
-A computer will be provided to the family for the duration of the program.
+So as part of this study we offered the group that were born prematurely, a 5-7 week computer-based intervention program to improve working memory.
+This interactive computer training program involved daily sessions, at home, taking about 35 minutes each session.